Floorp-Projects/Floorp/testing/mozbase/docs/mozversion.rst

 ---binary
 '''''''''

-This is the path to the target application binary.
+This is the path to the target application binary or .apk.
 If this is omitted then the current directory is checked for the existance of an application.ini file.
 If not found, then it is assumed the target application is a remote Firefox OS instance.

 ---sources